Trash & Recycling FAQs

-Containers should be placed at curbside no later than 6:00 a.m. on collection day.
-Containers must be placed side-by-side approximately 1' foot apart and at least 3' feet from any obstruction. (i.e. fire hydrant, cars, trees, etc.) Containers should be placed with the handles and wheels facing away from the street.
-Containers should be removed from curbside within 12 hours after service.
+Containers should be placed curbside no later than 6:00 a.m. on collection day.
+Containers must be placed side-by-side approximately 1 foot apart and at least 3 feet from any obstruction (i.e. fire hydrant, cars, trees, etc.).
+Containers should be placed with the handles and wheels facing away from the street and toward the home.
+Containers should be taken in within 12 hours of collection service.
 Items not in containers will not be collected.

 Does the District collect all of Costa Mesa's trash?

 No. The Costa Mesa Sanitary District collects and recycles residential trash from single family residences and small multi-family residences (with 4 units or less).
 The City of Costa Mesa is responsible for the collection and recycling of trash from larger multi-family residences and businesses.
-For information about multi-family and business trash collection, please visit https://www.costamesaca.gov/services/waste-collection-and-recycling.
+For information about multi-family and business trash collection, please visit the City of Costa Mesa's website.

 How do I transfer trash collection service to my name?

-CMSD collects its solid waste fees as special assessments on the property tax bill.
-The property owner is always billed, so there is no need to transfer services to another person.
-If a property is sold, the property tax bill will go to the new owner.
+CMSD collects its solid waste fees as special assessments on your property tax bill.
+The property owner receives the property tax bill, so there is no need to transfer services upon moving in or out of a property.
+When a property is sold, the property tax bill is automatically transferred to the new owner.

 What is considered hazardous waste?